 The First Package Tour

 When Cook formed a partnership with his son, the business expanded but also often collided with his Christian beliefs.
 To manage these controversies, the entrepreneur opened a small temperance hotel above his office.
-Also he began selling travelling accessories, and developed new business models to make the trip as comfortable as possible.
+Also he began selling traveling accessories, and developed new business models to make the trip as comfortable as possible.
 Thomas Cook made the first package tour in 1869.
 Participants in this trip, which led to Egypt and was led by himself, were British and Americans.
-In 1872 he organised a 222-day trip around the world, covering 40,000 km.
-Cook also organised the first Nile cruises in Luxor, which were regarded as one of the milestones in the history of mass tourism, as they were the first to be able to afford comparatively less wealthy people.
+In 1872 he organized a 222-day trip around the world, covering 40,000 km.
+Cook also organized the first Nile cruises in Luxor, which were regarded as one of the milestones in the history of mass tourism, as they were the first to be able to afford comparatively less wealthy people.
 He founded the first travel agency in 1845, introducing traveller’s cheques and hotel coupons.
 Thomas Cook and Son, the travel company he founded, was taken over by his enterprising son John Mason in 1879 despite a conflict-laden relationship and remained in family ownership from 1899 to 1928 after his death.

 At yovisto academic video search, you may enjoy a short lecture by professor Richard Evans on The Victorian Grand Tour, a explanation how tourism in the Victorian Era was quite different from what it is today.